 Highest Standards, Nationally Recognized:

-At Avalon Malibu, we believe that it is possible to increase our client’s level of functioning and quality of life while they reduce their sense of suffering.
+At Avalon Malibu, we believe it is possible to increase the level of functioning and quality of life of our clients who struggle with chronic pain while reducing their sense of suffering.
 The key is to have the right skills, support and direction.
-We strive to impart these basic principles so that individuals may come to a place of serenity in which to learn.
-That is a tall order in the arena of health care these days, but we have created an environment for people with pain that helps them build relationships with our staff of health care providers and take an active role in their treatment.
+We strive to impart these basic principles so individuals may come to a place of serenity in which to learn.
+That balance is a challenge in healthcare today, but we help people with chronic pain take an active role in their treatment as they build relationships with our staff of health care providers in a positive way.